clouducate/awsvpcb/README.md

       - Client & Server VPN certs and private keys
       - ELB certs and private keys
       - All of these would need to be placed in the "secfiles" directory with the appropriate name (NOTE: the VPN server and client names are currently hardcoded, so you need to replace the files in the secfiles directory)
-6) IDENTIFY the AMIs to use:
+3) SETUP INSTRUCTOR AWS ACCOUNT (optional).
+This would be needed if you wanted to do any of the following:
-  - Optionally, create server AMIs to be used for assignments
+  - Host custom AMIs for the assignments that will not be publicly available
-  - Havoc Circus AMIs can be used OR publicly available AWS AMIs can be used, but at least one custom AMI is needed for the server that will run Havoc Circus as AWSVPCB DNS servers need to be configured on it.
+  - House Havoc Circus assignment dependency files and manifest json files
-  - Maintain any custom AMIs used for the assignments (at least one is needed as noted above)
+  - House AWSVPCB VPC and assignment json files
-  - House Havoc Circus assignment dependency files and json files
+  - If you wish to enable AWS logging, then IAM user with Cloudwatch access
-  - Optionally, house AWSVPCB VPC and assignment json files
+  - If you wish to be able to gather diagnostic information, then same IAM user needs access to be able to create a new S3 bucket
-  - Optionally, if you wish to enable AWS logging, then IAM user with Cloudwatch access
+4) CREATE your VPC and assignment AWSVPCB json files
-  - Optionally, if you wish to be able to gather diagnostic information, then same IAM user needs access to be able to create a new S3 bucket
+5) CREATE Havoc Circus assignment json files
-3) Create VPC and assignment AWSVPCB json files
+6) TEST a lot
-4) Create Havoc Circus assignment json files
+7) CREATE instructions for students to create their own AWS account
-5) Each student needs to create AWS account, be provided AWS credits and preferably a Linux server from which they can run the AWS CLI client
+8) PROVIDE AWS credits and preferably a shared/University controlled Linux server from which the students can run the AWS CLI client
-6) Access to AMIs must be granted to students’ AWS accounts
+9) IF USING CUSTOM/PRIVATE AMIs, the grant access to students’ AWS accounts